 She absolutely loves being apart of the Centre Stage School team and is very excited about the year ahead!

 A qualified Art Teacher and Graphic Designer, Conor has been involved with Centre Stage for a number of years.
 In 2013 he received his Higher Diploma in Art and Design Teaching from the Crawford College of Art & Design in Cork.
-In 2016, he taught the Art Classes here in Centre Stage.
+In 2016, he began teaching the Art Classes here in Centre Stage.
 He took a year out from Centre Stage in 2017 to pursue his Post Graduate studies and subsequently received a first class honour in the area of Special Education from Mary Immaculate College.
-He is delighted to renew his Art Teaching post with us from September 2018.
+He was delighted to renew his Art Teaching post with us from September 2018.
 Over the course of the year he will cover all aspects of Art and Design including drawing, painting, clay and 3d work with the students.
 He is also looking forward to seeing some familiar faces in the Art classes this September.

 Emily is an American actor and singer who has recently moved to Cork from New York City.
 She studied Musical Theatre from Webster University's Conservatory of Fine Arts in St. Louis, Missouri where she received her Bachelor of Fine Arts degree.
 At her time in university, she received two distinguished awards: The Leigh Gerdine Conservatory of Fine Arts Department Honours, and The Francis Marion Annual Scholarship for Outstanding Achievement.
 She then spent 12 years in New York working as not only an actor, but a personal acting coach and voice teacher.
 She has had the pleasure of working with companies like The Flea Theatre, Theatre Raleigh, Downtown Dance Factory, Songful Artists, Timber Lake Playhouse, and 5 tours with Theatreworks USA.
 In addition to performance, she has had the great privilege of working as the Acting Techniques and Musical Theatre instructor for Berridge Programs for Theatre and Film for the last 11 summers in Normandy, France.
 To learn more about Emily, please feel free to visit her website at: www.emilyfirthdwyer.com.

-A native of Mallow, Sarah started learning the piano at the age of 7.
-She completed her Grade 8 while still in school and graduated from UCC in 2011 with a BA in Music and Maths, 2012 with a BMus, and 2013 with a Professional Diploma in Education.
+Based in Mallow, Sarah started learning the piano at the age of 7.
+She completed her Grade 8 while still in school, and graduated from UCC in 2011 with a BA in Music and Maths, 2012 with a BMus, and 2013 with a Professional Diploma in Education.
 She received piano master classes during her time in UCC from British pianist Andrew Zolinsky and British-Vietnamese pianist Tra Nguyen.
 After University she started learning the violin and flute, in which she holds Grades 5 and 4 respectively.
 She's not finished learning yet!
 She has been giving music lessons for many years and has been teaching in St. Mary's Secondary school since 2014.
 Sarah has a great passion for music and enjoys being able to pass this passion on to her students.

 Christine is a professional musician and vocalist from Midleton, Co.
 Cork.
 She has a B.A Hons in Music and English, and BMus Hons in Music from University College Cork.
-Her love of performing arts and the stage developed with the Gaeity School of Acting and The Leinster School of Music from an early age.
+Her love of performing arts and the stage developed with the Gaiety School of Acting and The Leinster School of Music from an early age.
 She went on to join the LSM team, teaching voice across Cork city and County.
 Christine has been teaching guitar for four years with Cork ETB.
 She is a self-confessed vocal science nerd and has recently completed the BAST course with Ian Davidson.
 She believes in constantly up-skilling and learning her craft and continues to attend vocal masterclasses and workshops – most recently, the core singing course with Dr Patricia Rooney in CSM and a creative singers bootcamp/masterclass with Tommy Ludgate (vocal coach on The Voice UK and BIMM London) and Gemma Sugrue.
 Above all she is a passionate teacher and looks forward to the new term with Centre Stage School!

 Lorraine is a professional singer from Skibbereen.
 She is a recent graduate of Cork School of Music where she studied a B.A. in Popular Music (Voice).
 During her time at Cork School of Music, she was chairperson of CIT Musical Society, where she produced the Irish premiere of Bad Girls: The Musical with much success.
 She has also featured on backing vocals on television shows for RTE and BBC.